 On Tuesday an al-Jazeera investigation revealed senior One Nation figures James Ashby and Steve Dickson had sought millions in donations from the NRA.
 But the reality is that both of the major parties, Liberal and Labor, have openly received donations from the weapons manufactures that our superannuation is invested in; including donations from Thales Australia.

-In addition to firearms, like those used in the New Zealand terror attack, Australian superannuation is also invested in weapons that are designed and manufactured specifically to cause mass casualties, and by design are likely to kill civilians.
-These include nuclear weapons, cluster munitions, biological and chemical weapons and landmines.
+In addition to firearms, Australian’s superannuation may also be invested in weapons that are designed and manufactured specifically to cause mass casualties and horrific pain, and by design are likely to kill civilians — like those used in the New Zealand terror attack.
+These include nuclear weapons, cluster munitions, biological and chemical weapons, and landmines.

 Prior to my role as a CEO and Co-Founder of an ethical superannuation fund, I worked for the United Nations for over a decade in some of the most conflict affected countries globally, including: Somalia, Syria and Iraq.
 This experience led to my commitment never to invest my own superannuation in weapons manufacturing or sales.
 And because Australian women overwhelmingly don’t want their super invested in armaments, at Verve we don’t invest our members’ money in the industry either.